antifuchs/weblog/source/About.markdown

 ##What is Andreas Fuchs doing right now?

 To learn what I'm up to as it happens, read my [weblog](http://boinkor.net).
 Here's a summary: I work for a [startup company](http://stripe.com) in the SF Bay Area.
 Before that, I was consulting on lispy problems (Want me to solve problems for you? send me [e-mail](mailto:asf@boinkor.net).)
-In my spare time, I enjoy hacking in Common Lisp, building robots, listening to music, listening to and reading and watching good stories.
+In my spare time, I enjoy hacking in Common Lisp, building robots, listening to music, listening to and reading and watching good stories being told.

 ##asf on the web